 Hannah Smith, HR Business Partner, ITSU

-I had the opportunity to network with a group of talented, driven, and passionate young people from a variety of different backgrounds that provided the perfect environment for me to learn more about them.
+I had the opportunity to network with a group of talented, driven, and passionate people from a variety of different backgrounds that provided the perfect environment for me to learn more about them.

 Oliver Brown, Doctor

-The team at Ivy House is united in their belief that if you give our brightest and most determined young talent the right kind of development early on, they will go on to change the world.
+The team at Ivy House is united in their belief that if you give our brightest and most determined emerging talent the right kind of development early on, they will go on to change the world.
 We have brought together a network of performance coaches and senior mentors who share our vision.
 If you feel the same passion, we’d love to hear from you.